 Intervention

-An invasive approach, including revascularisation wherever possible, is recommended thoughout the document, as opposed to a conservative/medical approach.
+An invasive approach, including revascularisation wherever possible, is recommended throughout the document, as opposed to a conservative/medical approach.
 Age is not considered a sufficient reason not to perform angiography, although frailty may be used as part of a case-by-case decision making process.

 Complete revascularisation should be considered for multivessel disease (IIa C), supported by UK registry data from BCIS.
 FFR guided revascularisation of nonculprit lesions maybe used during the index PCI (IIb B).
 Early invasive management (<24 hours) for all high-risk patients (including all those with NSTEMI) remains a class I A recommendation.
 NICE currently recommend angiography within 72 hours for intermediate and high-risk patients.